jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-II-11.md

 ---
 layout: post
-title: Euler, "Elements of Algebra", Section II, Chapter 11
+title: Euler, "Elements of Algebra", Section II, Chapter 11.
+"Of the Transposition of the Letters, on which the demonstration of the preceding Rule is founded."
 ---

 ### Leonhard Euler, *Elements of Algebra* (*Vollständige Anleitung zur Algebra*)